sled-rs/sled-rs.github.io/errors.md

 with the underlying system can be addressed.
 But the compare and swap is totally expected to fail all the time.
 It's completely normal behavior.
-Unfortunately, users were no longer able to rely on the try operator at all, because they had to actually do a partial pattern match on the returnned result object:
+Unfortunately, users were no longer able to rely on the try operator at all, because they had to actually do a partial pattern match on the returned result object:

 ```rust
 let result = sled.compare_and_swap(